This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Feast your eyes on turquoise water with local boats peppering the shore and restaurants right on the beach.
 Visit a warung nestled along the beach for a cocktail and get ready to take in some of the best sunsets you have ever seen!

-Kayaking, paddle boarding, and snorkeling are popular water sports enjoyed at Jungut Batu Beach.
-Surfing is also an option and there are plenty of locals about to offer lessons.
+Kayaking, paddle boarding, and snorkeling are popular water sports enjoyed all along the beach.
+Jungut Batu is also the hub of surfing on Nusa Lembongan, with four surf breaks and plenty of independent locals and surf schools that offer lessons.
 Jungut Batu Beach is known by many as the place that “is what Bali used to be like.”
 And I couldn’t agree more, it feels like the good old days in Bali.

 Where to stay